scientific-python/spatch/README.md

 Backend selection _modifies_ behavior rather than extending it.
 In some cases those modifications may be small (maybe it is really only faster).
-For the user, backend _selection_ often means that they should explicitly select prefer a backend (e.g. over the default implementation).
+For the user, backend _selection_ often means that they should explicitly select a preferred backend (e.g. over the default implementation).
 This could be for example via a context manager:
 ```python
 with backend_opts(prioritize="gpu_backend"):